Great River Energy: Purchases

 When needed, Great River Energy also purchases electricity from other electric producers through its membership in the Midwest Independent Transmission System Operator, known as the Midcontinent Independent System Operator.

 Purchase contracts limits local distributors (Great River Energy's customers) to a 5% maximum of self-generation.

 Management and governance

-Great River Energy is one of 44 rural electric cooperatives in Minnesota; members can vote on or run for the board of directors these cooperatives, but information on how to do so may be limited.
+The board of directors for Great River Energy is composed of representatives selected by the board of directors of each of its 26 distribution cooperative members.